One-loop correction contributions in the decoupling limit of generalized Yukawa model: The model

-$\chi$ decouples at the energies of particles which are much less than $\Lambda$.
-In the model proposed here $\Lambda\gg\mu;\,m_1;\,m_2$, so interactions of $\phi$, $\psi_1$ and $\psi_2$ could be described with a low-energy effective Lagrangian (EL) at such energies.
-To derive this EL, we integrate out $\chi$ bosons in the initial and final states of the model fields:
+The scalar $\chi$ decouples when energies of scattering particles are much less than $\Lambda$.
+In the model proposed here $\Lambda\gg\mu;\,m_1;\,m_2$, so interactions of $\phi$, $\psi_1$ and $\psi_2$ could be described with a low-energy effective Lagrangian when $\chi$ boson decouples.
+To derive this EL, we assume that $\chi$ particles are absent in the initial and final states, and integrate out the heavy scalar:

 We calculate this functional integral in the Gaussian approximation, similarly to \cite{bibl:dmytriiev-skalozub-eff-lagrangian}.
-In this approximation action $S$ is expanded into a Taylor series around some given $\chi_0(x)$:
+In this approximation action $S$ is expanded into Taylor series around some given $\chi_0(x)$:

 Then we put $\chi_0(x)$ such that $\frac{\delta S}{\delta \chi(x)}\Bigr|_{\chi = \chi_0} = 0$.
 Thus, $\chi_0(x)$ satisfies classical motion equation for $\chi$.
 Terms $O\left[(\chi - \chi_0)^3\right]$ in \eqref{taylor-series-for-action} are all proportional to scalar self-interaction couplings.
 We assume that these constants are so small that terms $O\left[(\chi - \chi_0)^3\right]$ could be neglected.
 Finally, $S$ is approximated with the following expression: